-Destabilized effect in weak Authoritarian Regime: Social media platforms may erode the coercive power of weak authoritarian states by helping the coordination and mobilization of dissidents and grassroots movements revolting against the tyranny of the government.
-These can lead to a regime change or, in extreme examples, even to the deterioration of the state's foundations into a failed state scenario.
-A recent example of this destabilized effect resulting in a regime change is the 2011 Arab spring revolutions and mainly the one that happened in Egypt with the removal from power of President Hosni Mubarak.
+Destabilizing effect in weak authoritarian regimes: Social media platforms can help to erode the coercive power of weak authoritarian states by facilitating the coordination and mobilization of dissidents and grassroots movements in resisting the government’s tyranny.
+This can ultimately lead to regime change or, in extreme cases, to the deterioration of the state’s foundations into a failed state scenario.
+A recent example of this destabilizing effect, which resulted in regime change, is the 2011 Arab Spring revolutions, and particularly the revolt in Egypt that culminated in the overthrow of President Hosni Mubarak.

-Radicalized effect in weak liberal regimes: The use of social media as fake news disseminator in the election process in weak liberal regimes may support the rise of populist candidates causing diminution of democratic institutions in those countries.
-This could steer a state that lacks sufficient checks and balances and a strong democratic tradition, to regime change towards a nationalist populism or even an illiberal or authoritarian regime.
-Recent examples of this radicalized effect are the rise of Jair Bolsonaro in Brazil, Andrés Manuel López Obrador in Mexico, Viktor Orbán in Hungary, and Rodrigo Duterte in the Philippines.
+Radicalizing effect in weak liberal regimes: The use of social media as a disseminator of fake news in the election process in weak liberal regimes may support the rise of populist candidates and diminish democratic institutions.
+This could steer a state that lacks sufficient checks and balances and a strong democratic tradition toward regime change, a nationalist populism or even an illiberal or authoritarian regime.
+Recent examples of this radicalizing effect are the rise of Jair Bolsonaro in Brazil, Andrés Manuel López Obrador in Mexico, Viktor Orbán in Hungary and Rodrigo Duterte in the Philippines.

-Intensified effect in strong authoritarian regimes: Social media platforms become a tool in a surveillance system, helping to suppress the citizens' rights and also enhance the exercise of sharp power for these states in their relationship with liberal democratic states.
-Recent examples are the struggle of the US-based social media platforms against the new laws in Russia, which give the state the power to surveil Russian citizens.
-Also, the use of social media as part of the citizens' oppression in China and the Russian intervention in democratic elections in several liberal-democratic states around the world.
+Intensifying effect in strong authoritarian regimes: Social media platforms become a tool in a surveillance system, helping to suppress civil rights and enhance the state’s sharp power vis-à-vis liberal democratic states.
+Recent examples include the struggle of U.S.-based social media platforms against new laws in Russia that give the state the power to surveil Russian citizens, China’s use of social media to oppress its citizens and Russia’s intervention in democratic elections in several liberal-democratic states around the world.

-Weaken effect in Strong liberal regimes: The use of social media platforms by populist forces from the inside or by malign forces from the outside.
-This weakens domestic authority, supports the rise of Populism, deepens polarization in a partisan political system, and contribute to the diminution of democratic institutions and ideas (such as multilateralism and globalization).
-The domestic system becomes polarized, but the state's established system of checks and balances and strong democratic tradition preserve its liberal character.
-Recent examples are the 2016 US presidential elections and the UK Brexit referendum.
+Polarizing effect in strong liberal regimes: The use of social media platforms by internal populist forces or by external malign forces can weaken domestic authority, support the rise of populism, deepen polarization in a partisan political system and contribute to the diminution of democratic institutions and ideas (such as multilateralism and globalization).
+The domestic system becomes polarized, but the state’s established system of checks and balances and strong democratic tradition preserve its liberal character.
+Recent examples include the 2016 U.S. presidential elections and the UK Brexit referendum.

-I will elaborate and demonstrate the model by using four case studies, one for each different classification in the model.
-Also, I will try to describe the effect that social media platforms have on the different states.
+In the following sections, I employ four case studies – one for each classification – to illustrate the model and describe the effect that social media platforms have on different states.

-The destabilized effect in weak authoritarian regimes
+The Destabilizing Effect in Weak Authoritarian Regimes

-In just over one year, starting December 2010 in Tunisia, a wave of unrest spread all over the Arab region.
-As a result, governments in four Arab countries have been overthrown.
-Tunisian President Ben Ali on January 2011, Egyptian President Hosni Mubarak on February 2011, Libyan President Muammar Gaddafi in August 2011 and Yemen President Ali Abdullah Saleh ceded power on February 2012.
-It seemed that some power was shifted from the authoritarian regimes to the civil society actors in this first wave of Arab social unrest and that access to social media platforms had some influence in this shift.
+In just over one year, starting in December 2010 in Tunisia, a wave of unrest swept through the Arab region, leading to the overthrow of four Arab heads of state: Tunisian President Zine El Abidine Ben Ali in January 2011, Egyptian President Hosni Mubarak in February 2011, Libyan President Muammar Gaddafi in August 2011 and Yemeni President Ali Abdullah Saleh in February 2012.
+Power seemed to be shifting from authoritarian regimes to civil society actors in this first wave of Arab social unrest, and social media platforms were credited with influencing this shift.